Eric Gordon

-Eric Ambrose Gordon Jr. (born December 25, 1988) is an American professional basketball player for the Los Angeles Clippers of the National Basketball Association (NBA).
-In high school, he was named "Mr. Basketball" of Indiana during his senior year while playing at North Central High School.
+Eric Ambrose Gordon Jr. (born December 25, 1988) is a Bahamian-American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA).
+In high school, he was named Indiana Mr. Basketball during his senior year while playing at North Central High School.
 He is known, in part, as the subject of a recruiting competition between the University of Illinois and Indiana University in the spring and summer of 2006; because of Gordon's talent and high level of play that year, his recruitment was the subject of media coverage.
-After playing 3 seasons with the Clippers he was traded to the New Orleans and played 5 seasons with the team.
-He signed with the Rockets playing 7 seasons before being traded back to the Clippers in February 2023.

 Gordon played one season of college basketball at Indiana and was considered one of the top collegiate players in the nation that year.
 He finished his freshman season leading the Big Ten in scoring and tied for 19th in the nation at 21.5 points per game.
 Gordon entered the 2008 NBA draft and was selected seventh overall by the Los Angeles Clippers.

 Early life

 Gordon was born in Indianapolis.
 At age four, he began playing sports at the Jewish Community Center across the street from his home, starting with soccer and then quickly moving on to basketball.
 At age seven he began playing competitive basketball at the Municipal Gardens.
-It was at the JCC that Gordon announced his departure from college to enter his name into the NBA Draft.
+It was at the JCC that Gordon announced his departure from college to enter his name into the NBA draft.

 High school

 Gordon attended Fox Hill Elementary School, down the street from his childhood home.
 He then attended Northview Middle School and North Central High School, where he played varsity basketball all four years.
-North Central's 2007 game against Loyola Academy of Wilmette, Illinois, attended by Michael Jordan, was aired on ESPN.
+North Central's 2007 game against Loyola Academy of Wilmette, Illinois which featured Michael Jordan's sons, Jeffrey and Marcus, was aired on ESPN.
 He scored a record high of 43 points that night.
 He later went on to score 50 points twice during the season.
 He led North Central to the Indiana 4A title game his senior year.
 They fell to E'Twaun Moore, Angel Garcia and East Chicago Central.
 Gordon averaged 29 points, 6.2 rebounds and 3.3 assists while shooting 57.0% from the field, 77.9% from the free-throw line, and 46.2% from three-point range.
 He was named Indiana's "Mr. Basketball" for 2007 as well as a McDonald's All-American.
 Rivals.com ranked him the nation's #2 high school prospect in the class of 2007, behind Michael Beasley.

 During the summer, Gordon attended many AAU tournaments, Adidas Superstar camps, and Big Time in Las Vegas.
-He played on teams that included future NBA players Mike Conley, Jr., Josh McRoberts, Daequan Cook, Derrick Rose, and Greg Oden.
+He played on teams that included future NBA players Mike Conley Jr., Josh McRoberts, Daequan Cook, Derrick Rose and Greg Oden.